Why choose this course?

 Applications are welcome from those aged 18+.
 Candidates will actively enjoy all aspects of practical drama work, be motivated, and enthusiastically embrace intensive work and rehearsal.

-Explore Michael Chekhov's "psycho-physical" approach to acting through the physical practice and exploration of the basic principles and exercises outlined in Chekhov's book To the Actor and On the Technique of Acting, including psycho-physical exercises, character transformation exercises, and ensemble improvisation.
+This “Complete System” offers both integration and application to Stanislavsky.
+Understand the creative principles of psycho-physical play, character transformation, emotional qualities and sensations, awakening the imagination and ensemble improvisation.
 Each class begins with a warm-up specifically designed to develop the organic connection between the actor's inner life, creative imagination and expressive body.
-This course is the prerequisite for Teacher Certification Level 1.
+This course offers syllabus development and is a prerequisite for Teacher Certification Level 1.

 This course is delivered over one week of intensive full-time training (30+ hours) at our Sidcup campus.